 But, if employees start to question why they ever had to go into an office in the first place, or if organisations managing this for the first time see multiple benefits from it, will the new remote workforce become the norm?

-Will we ever go back into an office?Posted about 1 year ago
+Will we ever go back into an office?Posted over 1 year ago